 Chandler Klang Smith

+BA, Bennington College.
 MFA, Columbia University.
-Smith’s genre-bending novel, The Sky Is Yours (Hogarth/Penguin RH, 2018), was listed as a best book of 2018 by The Wall Street Journal, New York Public Library, Locus, LitHub, Mental Floss, and NPR—which described it as “a wickedly satirical synthesis that underlines just how fractured our own realities can be during periods of fear, unrest, inequality, and instability.”
-She has served twice as a juror for the Shirley Jackson Awards, worked in book publishing and as a ghostwriter, and taught creative writing at institutions that include SUNY Purchase, New York University School of Professional Studies, and the MFA program at Sarah Lawrence College.
+Smith is the author of The Sky Is Yours (Crown/Penguin Random House), which was listed as one of the best books of 2018 by The Wall Street Journal, NPR, New York Public Library, LitHub, and Mental Floss.
+She lives in New York City and has taught creative writing at SUNY Purchase, New York University School of Professional Studies, and at Sarah Lawrence College.
 SLC, 2018, 2021, 2022–

 Writing